lucianoaraus/tito/README.md

 python main.py
 ```

 5. Depending on the selected service, the script runs until the OTP code is required (this depends on the location of the selected embassy).
-Once the popup window shows, you neeed to enter it manually and click **OK**.
+Once the popup window shows, you need to enter it manually and click **OK**.

 6. Enjoy.